Paul Manafort charges don’t ensure justice – but it’s a start

 This is particularly true of Mr. Sessions, who was the boss of George Papadopoulos, a Trump foreign-policy aide who attempted to arrange meetings between the campaign and Russian officials in March, 2016.
 On Monday, Mr. Mueller revealed that Mr. Papadopoulos has been serving as a co-operating witness following his arrest in July.
 While Mr. Manafort's indictment did not pertain to Russian interference in the campaign, Mr. Papadopoulos's did, and that the two indictments were released in tandem sends a strong message that the full scope of illicit activity will be examined.

 Mr. Mueller has made his move, and Mr. Trump will likely retaliate as he always does, with self-preservation and revenge outweighing even feigned loyalty to the law.
-Mr. Trump may have surrounded himself with dangerous men for whom the law was allegedly an abstraction to be abused.
+Mr. Trump may have surrounded himself with dangerous men for whom the law was an abstraction to be abused.
 They will not go down quietly – and neither will Mr. Trump.

 Sarah Kendzior is a St. Louis, Mo.-based commentator who writes about politics, the economy and media